-Remember Sex and the City?
-Of course you do.
-It inspired countless glittery and smokey eye looks.
-It deftly covered the politics of stashing your beauty essentials in your S.O.’s bathroom.
-And it kept us busy playing catch up with Carrie’s long-to-lob, curly-to-straight, blonde-to-bronde hair changes.
-But of all the memorable beauty images that the show churned out, one of the most unshakable is that of that of Samantha, post chemical peel.
-After getting an impromptu treatment, her skin looks burned to smithereens — or as Carrie put it, “like beef carpaccio.”
+Sex and the City inspired countless glittery and smoky-eye looks, deftly covered the politics of stashing your beauty essentials in your S.O.’s bathroom, and kept us busy playing catch up with Carrie’s long-to-lob, curly-to-straight, blonde-to-bronde hair changes.
+But of all the memorable beauty images that the show churned out, one of the most unshakable is that of Samantha Jones post-chemical peel.
+After getting an impromptu treatment, her skin looks burned to smithereens — or, as Carrie put it, “like beef carpaccio.”

-But that was way back in 2002, and we've come a long way since then.
+But that was back in 2002, and we've come a long way since then.
 Sure, in-office peels still use concentrated alpha and beta hydroxy acids, gauged to penetrate the skin at a depth that at-home peels don’t reach in order to eat up dead cells that sit on the surface of the skin, de-gunk and tighten pores, even out skin tone, and stimulate collagen production.
 But unlike a beloved fictional character’s fictional results, actual outcomes are nothing like the charred faces that many of us have come to fear.

 Skin pros have become masters at using a cocktail of acids to resurface the face without the burn.
 And options abound: Even those with sensitive skin can book an irritation-free peel as part of a HydraFacial, which produces very little tingling, if any, thanks to a wand that delivers the glycolic and salicylic acids to the skin, then lifts the gunk via a vortex-like vacuum that also deposits nutrients like antioxidants and hyaluronic acid at the same time.
 After an in-office peel done right, skin might be a bit pink, just like with some facials — or show no signs of irritation at all.